PranabKumarSahoo/sql-dev-tools/CONTRIBUTING.md

 - Be responsive during the review process:
   - Address feedback or requested changes promptly.

+Note:
-PS: For the tasks, please wait until the task is officially assigned to you before starting the work.
+- For the tasks, please wait until the task is officially assigned to you before starting the work.
 This process helps in maintaining clarity and provides a structured approach to our tasks.
+- If you find any issue is taking too much time, please ensure to clone the recent version of the repository before making changes.
+This is important as others may have added new features that could affect your work.

 ## Code Style and Best Practices